pete-lawson/data-science-toolkit/README.md

 ## Introduction
 Data science encompasses multiple domains, and requires expertise across those domains.
-The enhancement of Drew Conway's Data Science venn diagram by Stephan Kolassa makes this point clear, visually depicting the need for expertise at the intersection of communication, statistics, programming, and business.
+The enhancement of Drew Conway's Data Science Venn diagram by Stephan Kolassa makes this point clear, visually depicting the need for expertise at the intersection of communication, statistics, programming, and business.
 This guide attempts to curate tools and resources across these domains to help guide new